mariohd/jquery.easyTable/README.md

 ```

-This plugin still under development, any help will be welcome!
+This plugin is still under development, any help will be appreciated!